 “You killed them all?” he mocked.

-“They were all guilty, father,” she said, her voice trailed off.
+“They were all guilty, father,” she said, adding under her breath.
 “One way or another.”

 “I burnt it all down, just as they’d burnt my mother.”

 What madness.
-He was tired and hungry, his stomach was rumbling.
+He was tired and hungry.
+His stomach rumbled.
 He’d had enough of this poor crazy creature and her tall tale.
 “You are joking with a weary traveller.
 How could you have killed them all?”

-She grinned up at him.
+She grinned at him.
 “The grapes are my wrath, father!”

 Kneeling down next to him, she cradled his head.
 “I’ve got a quiet spot picked out for you too.”